99x/imageshop-xp/README.md

      - **Language** (optional, default language for image searches)

    These inputs ensure the proper configuration and functionality of the ImageShop integration in your site.
+3. **Alternative Token and Private Key Configuration**:
+   The **Token** and **Private Key** required for HTTP requests to the ImageShop endpoint can also be provided through the configuration file `io.99x.imageshop.cfg`.
+Use the following variables in the file:

+   - `imageshopToken`: Specify the ImageShop token.
+   - `imageshopPrivateKey`: Specify the ImageShop private key.

+   This approach offers a centralized and secure way to manage these credentials.